Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

 Here are 33 ways to help you meet your minimum spending requirement without buying a bunch of extra stuff you don’t need.
-If you are a long time cash or debit card user, some of these ways might come as a surprise to you.
+If you are a long-time cash or debit card user, some of these ways might come as a surprise to you.

-Tips to Meet Your Minimum Spend
+Tips To Meet Your Minimum Spend

 Most merchants that accept credit cards do not have a minimum amount required at purchase.
 This means you can charge that 50 cent pack of gum if you want.
 You might get a sideways look from the cashier, but you will be one step closer to hitting your minimum required spend.